Corona (optical phenomenon): Mechanism

+where r is the particle radius in micrometres, and θ is the angular radius of the ring in degrees.

+Cloud iridescence

+Cloud iridescence is closely related to coronae.
+Both phenomena arise from the diffraction of light by small particles near a light source and can be observed in thin clouds.
+When particles are nearly uniform in size over a broad area, their diffraction patterns combine to form a regular circular corona around the light source.
+When particle sizes vary across a thin cloud, especially near cloud edges, the resulting color may appear as irregular bands or patches known as cloud iridescence.

 Pollen coronae

 Pollen suspended in the air can also cause diffraction of sunlight that produces coronae.
 Because pollen grains are not always spherical, the resulting pollen coronae often have characteristic elliptic shape and brighter spots in them.
 They can be seen during blooming season where there is significant source of pollen like forests.
 They are more easily seen during sunset or sunrise as there is less sun glare and the light path through pollen laden atmosphere is longer.